antor44/livestream_video/Audio-Transcription-Chrome/README.md

 **Q: Are connections with the server secure?
 Is it safe to use the extension from the internet to connect to my server?**

-A: The WhisperLive server uses websockets without secure connections, so both the audio chunks and the transcribed texts are transmitted without encryption.
-This is not a concern on a localhost or LAN.
+A: The WhisperLive server uses WebSockets without secure connections, so both the audio chunks and the transcribed texts are transmitted without encryption.
+This is not a concern on a localhost server or when used in a LAN.
 If security is required, you can connect clients to the server through SSH tunnels, which provide sufficient security.

 **Q: What quality of transcription can I expect when using only a low-level processor?**